How to Analyze Your Prometheus Data in SQL [Recap]

-This session came from my own experiences and what I hear again and again from community members: “I know I should, and I want to, keep my metrics around for longer – but how do I do it without wasting disk space or slowing down my database performance?”
+This session came from my own experiences and what I repeatedly hear from community members: “I know I should, and I want to, keep my metrics around for longer—but how do I do it without wasting disk space or slowing down my database performance?”

 I use my own project to demo various best practices, but the things I show you apply to any scenario or project.